joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

   - Move the file to another location in the vault.
   - Copy the file to another location in the vault.
   - Delete the file (move to recycling).

-- Improve the recycling bin so that it recovers files to their original location using a pickled class (serialised object), that contains information about each of the files in the recycling bin.

 - Change the Bluetooth protocol I made to use serialised objects, to reduce the likelyhood that a pattern used in the protocol will appear in the file, and to also send more data more reliably, such as file metadata.